 Studies on the efficacy of electronic pest repellents

 While many manufacturers claim in-house studies support their contentions, most third-party studies have failed to show that the units were effective.
 A 1997 review by Stephen A. Shumake, with the Denver Wildlife Research Center, found that only six commercial units produced "marginal repellency effects," and that pests quickly acclimated to the sounds.
 Some studies, such as a 2010 investigation, published in the "Journal of Vector Ecology," showed that ultrasonic repellents actually attracted some pests, such as mosquitoes.

-In 2014, the University of Arizona Cooperative Extension produced a report that examined a variety of empirical studies that tested the efficacy of ultrasonic pest control devices.
-Given the preponderance of tests demonstrating the inefficacy of the units, the extension recommends using other pest control methods in residential applications.
+In 2014, the University of Arizona Cooperative Extension produced a report that examined a variety of empirical studies that tested the effectiveness of ultrasonic pest control devices.
+Given the preponderance of tests demonstrating the inefficacy of the units, the extension recommends using other pest control methods in residential settings.